bennokr/makeprov/docs/configuration.md

 while a workflow buffer is active; set ``merge=false`` to force a rule to write its own provenance file immediately.

+## Context isolation

+The JSON-LD context in ``makeprov`` is treated as an immutable template.
+Each call to {class}`makeprov.prov.Prov.create` copies the common context and applies repository-specific defaults (such as ``@base`` and ``blob`` IRIs discovered from git) to the copy instead of mutating shared globals.
+This guarantees that one workflow run cannot leak context updates into another.
+Use {func}`makeprov.config.update_config` to set a ``base_iri`` for identifiers without worrying about cross-run side effects.

 ## Isolating state with sessions

 Rule registries and provenance buffers live in a :class:`~makeprov.core.Session`